zbyju/obsidian/1. Fleeting notes/Statnice/DDW/NI-DDW-1.md

 ### Reciprocity
 Total number of reciprocated edges (edges in both directions) compared to the total number of possible edges.
 ## Homophily
-Groupes share friends among each other and are not friends with other groups.
+Groups share friends among each other and are not friends with other groups.

 We can test for this by calculating the probability of an edge having 2 nodes from different groups, if the probability is too low then there is homophily.
 # PageRank